 http – Hypertext Transfer Protocol.
 This is what allows you to click on links within web pages to “jump” to other areas of the web.
 The majority of websites that you visit use this.

 .jpeg or .jpg – Joint Photographic Experts Group.
 This image format is typically used for digital photography, and transmitting photos electronically through email or the web.
 These images can be edited by software such as Adobe Photoshop.

 meta tags – information seen by the web browsers and search engines, but not the general public.
 These meta tags can include keywords, descriptions and more.
 This information is an integral part of Search Engine Optimization.

 .pdf – Portable Document Format.
-Most commonly viewed with Adobe Acrobat Reader.
+Commonly viewed with Adobe Acrobat Reader, and now many web browsers, too.
 This allows documents to be viewed as intended, no matter which platform you are using (Mac or PC).

 php – acronym for Hypertext Preprocessor.
 It is an open-source scripting language which is widely for web development, well known for its use in WordPress sites.

 pixel – smallest element of a raster graphic.
 Short for Picture Element.
 Display screens, like your computer monitor or phone screen, are also made up of pixels (thousands or millions of them).
 Imagine a super fine graph paper grid, and each square is colored in to create an image on a screen.
 Each square could be considered a pixel.

 .png – Portable Network Graphics.
 Raster graphic, similar to .bmp and .gif, which became widely supported in web browsers around 1998.
 Usually preferable to .gif for web design.